hsaghir/hsaghir.github.io/_posts/data_science/-2017-08-07-variational-inference.md

 - In Gaussian Approximate Posteriors, Structure of covariance $\sum$ describes dependency.
 Mean field assumption (i.e. diagonal covariance matrix as in a VAE) is least expressive but computatoinally efficient.
 Full covariance is richest, but computationally expensive.
 There are ideas around using linear algebra to efficiently decompose the covariance matrix, for example using a tri-diagonal covariance for an LDS approximate posterior.
 A limitation of Gaussian variational distributions is that the posterior is always Gaussian which doesn't always reflect real world distributions.

+### Adversarial training in VI

+there are two ways implicit models (following the definition above) can be used in variational inference, and which can be important to distinguish.

+The first is as you describe in the example of Bayesian logistic regression, where the variational distribution is an implicit model.
+This enables the most expressive posterior approximation in the sense that q no longer requires a tractable density (which is a silly requirement but appears again and again for historical and ease of optimization reasons).
+We pursued it in Operator Variational Inference (https://arxiv.org/abs/1610.... ), termed a "variational program".
+Others including Qiang Liu, Dilin Wang, Jason Lee, and Yingzhen Li are currently pursuing this in the context of Stein variational gradient descent, and there's also the fantastic workshop paper by Theo you referenced above.

+The second is inference when the probability model (p) is implicit.
+This is related to the papers you mentioned above on adversarial auto encoders and BiGANs/ALI, both of which do a form of latent variable inference beyond point estimation (although not necessarily posterior inference).
+There's also recent works on variational inference + ABC which are very relevant, such as VI with intractable likelihood (https://arxiv.org/abs/1503.... ) and automatic variational ABC (https://arxiv.org/abs/1606.... ).

+A natural idea of course is to consider algorithms that enable [both implicit p and implicit q](http://dustintran.com/blog/deep-and-hierarchical-implicit-models).
+This is something that we're working on, hopefully to be done by ICML Like you, I've also found that thinking from the perspective of ratio estimation, and beyond the usual GAN setup, to be very insightful.

 ### Designing richer approximate posteriors
 - In order to design richer approximate posteriors, we can introduce new variables that help to form a richer approximate posterior (where q(z|x) is the marginalization of those new variables).
 We need to be able to adapt bound (ELBO) to compute entropy or a bound, and maintain computational efficiency to be linear in number of latent variables.
 There are two main approaches for doing this.
 First is change-of-variables including Normalising flows and invertible transforms.
 The second is auxiliary variables which involves Entropy bounds, and Monte Carlo sampling.

 #### transformations (normalizaing, autoregressive and NVP flows)
 In approximations using Change-of-variables, the distribution flows through a sequence of **deterministic invertible** transforms.
 We begin with an initial distribution q0(z0|x) and apply a sequence of K invertible functions $$f_k$$ that will reshape the posterior to more complex shapes.
 We employ a class of transformations for which the determinant of the Jacobian can be computed in linear time.